Close Menu

 For a tort claim to succeed, three main elements must be proven:

-- A Wrongful Act: Someone must have committed an act (or failed to act) that violates another person’s rights.
+1. A Wrongful Act: Someone must have committed an act (or failed to act) that violates another person’s rights.

-- Harm or Loss: The wrongful act must have caused actual harm, whether physical, financial, or emotional.
+2. Harm or Loss: The wrongful act must have caused actual harm, whether physical, financial, or emotional.

-- Legal Remedy: The harm must be something the law recognizes as deserving compensation or other remedies.
+3. Legal Remedy: The harm must be something the law recognizes as deserving compensation or other remedies.

 Understanding these basics lays the foundation for exploring how torts specifically relate to home real estate.

-Understanding Property Torts in Home Real Estate
+Understanding Property Torts in Home Real Estatewhat is a tort in real estate

 Torts in real estate often revolve around property rights.
 Property torts occur when someone unlawfully interferes with another person’s property.